*** Original Article ***

 Last year, in response to the question: “Is revenge porn legal in the United States?”
 I would have said, “Yes.”
 But now, not so much.
 In just a few scant months, most states have, at the very least, begun drafting anti-revenge porn legislation.
-Some legislators – like Arizona and California — have already passed bills criminalizing revenge porn.
+Some legislators –- like Arizona and California — have already passed bills criminalizing the act.

 U.S. National Revenge Porn Law?
 A Prediction.

-You heard it here first: Within two years, revenge porn will be illegal in all 50 states and U.S. territories.
-Why commit to such a bold prediction?
+Prediction: Within two years, revenge porn will be illegal everywhere in the United States.
+Why commit?
 Bi-partisan support for revenge porn laws is unusually strong, and it provides politicians an easy way to “reach across the aisle.”
-Brass tacks, save for some arguably legitimate (albeit perhaps only theoretically) libertarian objections, revenge porn is an effective vehicle for politicians to garner support.
+Brass tacks, save for some arguably legitimate (albeit perhaps only theoretical) libertarian objections, revenge porn is an effective vehicle for politicians to garner support.
 And hey, why not.
-Anti-revenge-porn laws are probably a good thing, so long as they don’t inadvertently trample free speech rights.
+Anti-revenge-porn laws are a good thing, so long as they don’t inadvertently trample free speech rights.

 Japan’s New Public Push For Revenge Porn Legislation

-Approximately 300 cases involving explicit photos or videos of minors were reported last year by Japan’s National Police Agency — a distressing 30 percent increase from 2012.
+Last year, Japan’s National Police Agency reported approximately 300 cases involving explicit photos or videos of minors — a distressing 30 percent increase from 2012.

-Junko Mihara, the current secretary-general of the Liberal Democratic Party, was asked to comment on the seriousness of these incidents, and he said that revenge porn is nothing less than “… sexual violence and an offense that could very well haunt its victims for the rest of their lives.”
+Junko Mihara, the current secretary-general of the Liberal Democratic Party, was asked to comment on the seriousness of these incidents.
+He explained that revenge porn is nothing less than “… sexual violence and an offense that could very well haunt its victims for the rest of their lives.”

 The public face of Canada’s C-13 Act, or Protecting Canadians from Online Crime Act, is cyberbullying.
-But now interested parties speculate that the new law could be amended to cover revenge porn, too.
+Speculation is that the new law could be amended to cover revenge porn, too.

 Bill C-13 has several distinct components.
-Aside from provisions dealing with cyber-sexual assault, the bill contains elements that are troubling to privacy advocates.
+Aside from provisions dealing with cyber-sexual assault, the bill contains troubling privacy elements.
 It allows, for example, the police to request information about any person from any company or Internet service provider — without warrants nor customer consent.

-Advocates argue that C-13 is not the ideal way to combat cyber-bullying, but some think it’s the perfect tool to use against revenge porn.
+Advocates argue that C-13 is not the ideal way to combat cyber-bullying, but some think it’s the perfect revenge porn legal tool.

 Speak With A Revenge Porn Lawyer

-If you are dealing with a revenge porn situation and looking to take legal action, get in touch with Kelly / Warner Law today.
+If you are dealing with a revenge porn situation and looking to take legal action, get in touch with Kelly / Warner Law.

-Snapchat, a messaging app for mobile devices, entered into a consent decree with the Federal Trade Commission for supposedly misleading users about data collection and inter-device privacy.
-The FTC won.
-You can avoid the same outcome by making sure your apps and websites have the proper legal disclosures.
+Snapchat entered into a consent decree with the Federal Trade Commission for supposedly misleading users about data collection and inter-device privacy.
+Avoid the same outcome by making sure your apps and websites are outfitted with proper legal disclosures.

 Why Did The FTC Go After Snapchat?
-(Answer: Playing Fast and Loose With Customer Data Without Proper Disclosures)
+(Answer: Playing Fast and Loose With Customer Data)

-Although users are able to take screenshots of a “snap,” the user who sent the message are supposed to be notified of this.
-Snapchat backed up this claim, but the Federal Trade Commission reported that recipients with Apple devices running iOS 7 can exploit the app to avoid screenshot detection.
-Considering iOS 7 launched last summer, this has been an ongoing issue.
+Snapchat users can take screenshots of a “snap,” but the original user is supposed to get a notification when it happens.
+But the Federal Trade Commission reported that recipients with Apple devices running iOS 7 can exploit the app to avoid screenshot detection.

 The FTC also reported that Snapchat stores videos on recipients’ devices without encryption, meaning the videos can be accessed even after “disappearing” on the Snapchat application.